 Conspicuously Light Patch: In Episode 3, Sakamoto walks around under an overturned box in the distant background; the box loses its conspicuous light whenever he stops moving.

-Continuity Nod: The stain glass windows in 1-Q, the main Homeroom.
+Continuity Nod: The stained glass windows in 1-Q, the main Homeroom.
 What at first looks like a throwaway gag has consistently been given the nod ever since.
 Even in the OPENING!

 Episode 23: Mio and Yuuko sport bandages where Mai's dogs bit them the previous episode.